courtcraw/mesadu_wdbinaries/docs/lab1.md

 ## Task 4.
 Adding history columns

-In order for this exercise to be a useful shortcut, we need to save out additional data in our history columns for later use.
+In order for this exercise to be useful for lab 3, we need to save out additional data in our history columns for later use.
 To do this, uncomment the following values in your <code>binary_history_columns.list</code>:

 * <code>period_minutes</code>
 * <code>binary_separation</code>